AdamGoldsmith/consul-vault/roles/ansible-role-haproxy-start/README.md

 Role : ansible-role-haproxy-start
 =================================

-Start HAProxy & keepalived by
+Start HAProxy & Keepalived by
 * Starting the HAProxy service
-* Starting the keepalived service
+* Starting the Keepalived service

 Currently tested on these Operating Systems
 * Oracle Linux/RHEL/CentOS